 Many airlines have reduced service or temporarily suspended flights.

 Maritime Bus has reduced passenger capacity by 50 per cent and anyone with clear symptoms of COVID-19 will be denied boarding.
-Passengers who made a reservation between March 3 and March 31 can change their reservation without any fees.

 Yellow Cab is asking passengers to not sit in the front seat of vehicles.
 Drivers are being asked to wear face masks and gloves while on duty and to wipe down/clean both the inside and outside of their vehicles as frequently as possible.

 Only veterinarians working with the SPCA may carry out spay and neuter surgeries.